 Dear colleague,

 Someone asked me at a PD recently, “What's the most important teacher book you ever read?”
-At the time that they asked me, there just happened to be a copy of Jim Collins' Good to Great sitting on a table nearby.
+At the time they asked me, there just happened to be a copy of Jim Collins' Good to Great sitting on a table nearby.
 I picked up the volume and I said, “Let's go with this one.”
 (It's a great question because there's no one book; there are a generous handful.)

 To be clear, Collins' book is not a teacher book.
 Many of the books that have most helped my career have not been teacher books.
 This is probably because non-teaching books are laden with analogies, and analogies are essential to learning new things.
 (See Willingham's Why Don't Students Like School? for the cognitive science behind analogies.)
-By learning about something unrelated to teaching, I end up gaining clarity and insight in to the complexities of teaching.
+By learning about something unrelated to teaching, I end up gaining clarity and insight into the complexities of teaching.
 Counterintuitive, but I've experienced it so consistently that I almost take it for granted.

 One reason Collins' book is so good is because, in it, he introduces the Stockdale Paradox.
-The story goes that Admiral James Bond Stockdale (yup, that's his real middle name — unfair) was a POW during Vietnam, and he noticed a pattern in prisoner survival rates.
+The story goes that Admiral James Bond Stockdale (yup, that's his real middle name — unfair) was a prisoner of war during Vietnam, and he noticed a pattern in prisoner survival rates.
 Interestingly, it wasn't the optimists or the pessimists who proved most resilient.
 If an optimistic POW was constantly telling himself that he'd be freed any day now, he eventually lost heart and perished.
-But if a pessimistic POW was constantly convincing himself he'd never be freed, then sure enough — he lost hope, too.
+And if a pessimistic POW was constantly convincing himself he'd never be freed, then sure enough — he lost hope, too.

 The folks who survived the best were folks who held two contradictory truths in mind day after day.

 - On the one hand, they were relentless in confronting the brutal facts.
 They were rigorously honest about life as a POW, how dire and terrible and tortuous and bleak it was.
 Life as a POW was a living nightmare.
-They didn't hide from this, but instead confronted it, regularly, with their minds.
+They didn't hide from this, but instead confronted it regularly with their minds.

 - But on the other hand, they held an unwavering faith that, eventually, they'd be freed.
 They reminded themselves that folks were working to find them, that their release would come eventually.